 "I'm fine Pepper, I promise.
 Thank you for asking."

-Pepper gave him a smile and rested a slim hand on his belly before turning to Tony and briefing him on this and that.
+Pepper gave him a smile and rested a slim hand on his belly before turning to Tony and briefing him on this and that to do with the company she ran for him.

 "Are you sure you don't need anything?"
 Steve asked.